bioFAM/MOFA/CheatSheet.md

 ## Feature set enrichment analysis
 * **runEnrichmentAnalysis**: do feature set enrichment analysis.
 Takes a bit amount of options, check the example on the vignette
 * **plotEnrichment**: plot the top most enriched feature sets per factor
+* **plotEnrichmentDetailed**: plot a more detailed output of the top most enriched feature sets per factor
 * **plotEnrichmentBars**: plot the number of enriched feature sets per factor as a barplot

 ## Clustering